c4vxl/Inpainter/README.md

 Mask Blur | Softens mask edges for smoother transitions between edited and original areas.
 Use Safety Checker | Filters NSFW content.
 Load in 4-bit | Reduces GPU memory usage at a minor cost to model precision.
+Use strict mask | Forces the model to only edit inside the specified mask.
+Strict mask forgiveness | Gives `use_strict_mask` a little head room so that the generated parts blend in with the initial image
 LoRa Weights | Add Low rank adaptation modules to the base inpaint model.
 (Paths can be local paths or huggingface repos)
 | | <center>**Enhancement Options**</center>
 Enhance Background | Improves quality and sharpness of non-masked areas.